jcmuller/leeroy/README.md

 configuration settings, it's far from extensive).

 ### Thanks
-* Thanks to Jens Lukowski for creating the original plugin
+* Thanks to Jens Lukowski for creating the original hudson campfire plugin
 * Thanks to JGP for continuing development https://github.com/jgp/hudson_campfire_plugin
-* Thanks to [ChallengePost](http://challengepost.com) for sponsoring development and supporting open sourcing it from the start.
+* Thanks to [ChallengePost](http://challengepost.com) for sponsoring additional development and supporting open sourcing it from the start.